ONEARMY/academy/docs/business/workspacecalculator.md

 - The numbers you input can be less than 1 - simply use a decimal place (Example - 0.57)
 - Reach out to existing workspaces that are doing something similar (either by using the map or Discord), they might be able to share some of the numbers you need

-> This calculator doesn’t include taxes, so be sure to consider your country’s applicable taxes when you’re working with this calculator.
+<p class="note">Note: this calculator doesn’t include taxes, so be sure to consider your country’s applicable taxes when you’re working with this calculator.</p>

 ### 🗝️ Key Terms